lit/lit-element/docs/_guide/styles.md

 Expressions inside a `<style>` element won't update per instance in ShadyCSS, due to limitations of the ShadyCSS polyfill.
 See the [ShadyCSS readme](https://github.com/webcomponents/shadycss/blob/master/README.md#limitations) for more information.

 Additionally, evaluating an expression inside a `<style>` element is inefficient.
-When any text inside a `<style>` element changes, the browser must re-parse the whole `<style>` element, resulting in unnecessary rework.
+When any text inside a `<style>` element changes, the browser must re-parse the whole `<style>` element, resulting in unnecessary work.

 If you need to evaluate expressions inside a `<style>` element, use the following strategy to avoid creating performance problems: